Hwajun1323/Instagram-Video-Classification/Readme.md

-# Video Classification with convLSTM neural network
+# Instagram Video Classification with convLSTM neural network
 ## 1. Description

 This is a bachelor project from university of Groningen.
 This project aim to classify the environment of video from Instagram.
 There are 5 classes of video environment.